Staff Conditions of Employment Policy

 All permanent full time staff members are entitled to two weeks (10) days personal leave per year (pro rata for part-time staff).
 A doctor’s certificate will be required for absences of more than one day.
 Unused personal leave shall accumulate from year to year.

-As per the National Employment Standard (NES) full time and part time employees are entitled to two days’ paid compassionate leave for each permissible occasions.
+As per the National Employment Standard (NES) full time and part time employees are entitled to two days paid compassionate leave for each permissible occasion.

-However, for employees covered under the Higher Education Industry- General staff and Higher Education Industry- Academic Staff are entitled to three days of Compassionate Leave.
+However, employees covered under the Higher Education Industry- General staff and Higher Education Industry- Academic Staff awards are entitled to three days of Compassionate Leave.
 For casual employees, compassionate leave is unpaid.

 Staff are not required to have exhausted existing Annual and Long Service Leave accruals before commencing Parental Leave.
-To be eligible for the parental leave, employee other than casual employees must have completed at least 12 months of service: before the date or expected date of birth.
-The employee must take the leave in a single continuous period most circumstances.
-An employee must give written notice of taking leave at least 10 weeks before starting the leave or if that is not practicable- as soon as practicable.
+To be eligible for parental leave, employees other than casual employees must have completed at least 12 months of service before the date or expected date of birth.
+The employee must take the leave in a single continuous period in most circumstances.
+An employee must give written notice of taking leave at least 10 weeks before starting the leave or, if that is not practicable, as soon as practicable.

-Staff may take up to 52 consecutive weeks’ unpaid parental leave.
+Staff may take up to 52 consecutive weeks unpaid parental leave.
 A staff member is entitled to return to the position that he or she held immediately before taking parental leave.
-A staff is entitled to return to the staff’s pre-parental leave position or if that position no longer exists – an available position for which the employee is qualified and suited nearest in status and pay to the pre-parental leave position.
+A staff member is entitled to return to the staff member’s pre-parental leave position or if that position no longer exists – an available position for which the employee is qualified and suited nearest in status and pay to the pre-parental leave position.

 A staff member may apply to extend their period of approved parental leave no later than four weeks before the end of their existing period of approved leave.
 Extended leave may be granted subject to operational needs.

 Long Service Leave is paid in accordance with the Long Service Leave Act 1955 and the Long Service Leave Agency in the applicable state.